 - Review our extensive School Travel Planning Toolkit to begin implementing STP in your community.

 - STP Facilitator training is available from Green Communities Canada.

 - If you have other questions about School Travel Planning, contact us

 Other STP resources

 - School Travel Planning Feasibility Study.
 Assesses STP implementation in two contrasting regions of Ontario: the City of Toronto and the Wellington-Dufferin-Guelph region.

 - The STP Benefit-Cost Information Sheet summarizes research on cost-effectiveness.
-Or read the full report: Benefit Cost Final Report 2016.
-School Travel Planning in Action in Ontario showcases 10 Ontario STP communities.
+The full report, Benefit Cost Final Report 2016.
+School Travel Planning in Action in Ontario, showcases ten Ontario STP communities.

-- Stepping It Up was a pilot that used the STP model in 30 Ontario elementary schools in Hamilton, Brampton, and Mississauga.
+- The Stepping It Up pilot used the STP model in 30 Ontario elementary schools in Hamilton, Brampton, and Mississauga.

 - Children’s Mobility, Health and Happiness: Final report on the 2009-2012 national pilot project that introduced STP to 120 schools across Canada.